decentral1se/calibrestekje/docs/source/flask.rst

 Use with Flask
 **************

-A `flask`_ extension is also provided so it's easy to get started with developing new web interfaces with calibrestekje.
+A `flask`_ extension is available for prototyping new web interfaces with calibrestekje.
 In order to get started you'll need to install the extension.

 .. _flask: https://flask.palletsprojects.com